jonathangersam/dsn-from-jcl/README.md

 Usage
 -----
-Want to import into your codebase?
-Use 'require'
+Want to use in your codebase?
+Import via 'require'

 ```javascript
 const dsn = require('dsn-from-jcl')